rmohare/MyDockerScripts/Weblogic/QuickStart/README.md

 $ docker build -t rmohare/wls:12.2.1.1 .
 ```

-After the image is built, you can verify the creation using `docker images` which should return an output similar to the following:
+After the image is built, you can verify the creation using `docker images` which should return an output similar to the following (Image IDs masked for security):

 ```
-REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE rmohare/wls         12.2.1.1            xxxxxxxxxxxx        2 minutes ago
-rmohare/jre         8u102               xxxxxxxxxxxx        4 minutes ago       592.4 MB
+REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE rmohare/wls         12.2.1.1            xxxxxxxxxxxx        13 minutes ago      1.446 GB rmohare/jre         8u102               xxxxxxxxxxxx        50 minutes ago      592.4 MB
-oraclelinux         latest              xxxxxxxxxxxx        4 minutes ago       278.2 MB
+oraclelinux         latest              xxxxxxxxxxxx        11 weeks ago        278.2 MB
 ```

 ## Using public Docker image